RNG42/NoitaSeedChanger/README.md

 To add compatibility by yourself you need to add a new 'Data' tag to the VersionData.xml:

-The hash for your current Noita version can be found in the installation folder: "..\Noita\_version_hash.txt"
+The hash for your current Noita version can be found in the installation folder: '..\Noita\ _version_hash.txt'

 You can get the memory targets by searching the current seed your game is showing in the main menu with 'CheatEngine'.
 There should be at least two entries with green highlighted memory addresses.